 From expert tips to sage advice, here's everything you need to know about choosing a floral crown that complements you, your style, and your wedding theme.

-While a floral crown may look gorgeous completely across the forehead of one bride, it could be even more stunning set further back on another.
-"Everyone has different hair and proportions," explains Stone Fox Bride designer and in-house florist Rawan Rihani.
-This is why she always tells people to go in front of a mirror, take your crown (doesn't necessarily have to be the one you'll wear on your wedding day as long as it's similar) and start by putting it a few inches behind your hairline.
+While a floral crown may look gorgeous pulled completely across the forehead of one bride, it could be even more stunning set further back on another.
+"Everyone has different hair and proportions," explains Rawan Rihani, founder and owner of NYC-based floral design studio Aurora Botanica.
+This is why she always tells people to get in front of a mirror, take their crown (doesn't necessarily have to be the one they wear on their wedding day as long as it's similar) and start by putting it a few inches behind the hairline.
 "Then simply move it back and forth until you find the place that it feels right."

 Make Sure It Works With Your Overall Story

 Just like a fashion photo shoot has a story, so will your wedding.
 That means everything, including your floral crown, should look like it goes together seamlessly.
 Event designer and florist Amy Osaba advises sticking with shades that work well with your overall color scheme, as well as your own skin coloring.
 "If a bride has a really bright wedding then she may want to tone the crown back a little bit."
 On the other hand, if big and bold is so you, feel free to throw out that rule.

 Unfortunately, not all fresh flowers can stand the test of time.
 Some blooms that have a super short lifespan are poppies, sweet peas, and the lily of the valley, all of which you'll want to avoid, says Osaba.
 "Smaller flowers like ranunculus are good and last for a long time out of water.
 Spray roses and things that are hardy, such as wax flowers, jasmine, and spirea, are great choices, too."
 Greenery crowns can definitely go the distance and berries last and look pretty as an accent.